About cost-per-view (CPV) bidding

 Your max.
 CPV bid is the most that you'll be charged for a video view, but you won't always be charged this maximum amount.
 Wherever possible, we'll try to charge you only what's necessary for your ad to appear on the page.
 The final amount that you actually pay for a view is called the actual CPV.

-Actual CPV is often less than max.
-CPV because in the AdWords auction you pay no more than what's needed to rank higher than the advertiser immediately below you.
+Actual CPV is often less than max CPV because with the Google Ads auction, you pay no more than what's needed to rank higher than the advertiser immediately below you.

-Two elements affect the actual CPV that you pay: Quality Score and Ad Rank.
-Your Quality Score is a measure of how relevant your ad is to a customer, and includes multiple performance factors such as view rates.
-Once your Quality Score is determined, it's multiplied by your Max.
-CPV bid to rank your ads among other advertisers.
+Two elements affect the actual CPV you pay: Quality Score and Ad Rank.
+Your Quality Score is a measure of how relevant your ad is to a customer, and includes multiple performance factors like view rates.
+Once your Quality Score is determined, it's multiplied by your max CPV bid to rank your ads among other advertisers.
 That's called Ad Rank.

 Once all ads have been ranked, the actual CPV for your ad is based on an equation that considers the ad rank of the bidder below you and your Quality Score.